 - …present sample active learning strategies and receive feedback in a supportive collegial atmosphere;

 - …complete the first step towards certification to teach in designated active learning classrooms.

 The ALI has two parts: the first part is the preparation stage when participants are (re-)designing their curricula to integrate active/collaborative strategies; the second part takes place when the instructor is actually applying the strategies in the classroom.
 During the second part, participants will be observed and given feedback on their implementation.
 Successful completion of both parts provides the participant with their certification for preferential scheduling in Active Learning Classrooms.

 Internationally, colleges and universities have been adopting student-centered pedagogies such as active/collaborative learning.
 Bolstered by the evidence-based research, UCI’s strategic plan has specifically called for more engaged instruction and learning; the campus has also invested in it by renovating existing classrooms, such as SE 101, AIRB 1030, and PSCB 140; in addition, UCI is building new active learning spaces such as those in the new Anteater Learning Pavilion.

 How can I schedule a class in an Active Learning Classroom?

-Beginning in winter quarter 2018, faculty who have demonstrated a commitment to using active/collaborative teaching strategies will have priority access to PSCB 140, AIRB 1030, and all classrooms in the Anteater Learning Pavillion.
-Successful participation in and completion of the Active Learning Institute will certify faculty to use these rooms.
+Faculty who have demonstrated a commitment to using active/collaborative teaching strategies will have priority access to PSCB 140, AIRB 1030, and all classrooms in the Anteater Learning Pavillion.
+Successful completion of both parts of the Active Learning Institute will certify faculty to use these rooms.